AdvaitDarbare/MachineLearningCourse/README.md

 ## Introduction

 This repository contains a collection of machine learning algorithms, techniques, and examples.
-It is intended to serve as a reference for students and practitioners who are learning about machine learning or looking for implementations of specific algorithms.

 ## Supervised Learning